Dream Warriors Scholarship

 For Native American, Alaska Native, and Native Hawaiian Students Pursuing the Arts

 The Dream Warriors Scholarship was created by a handful of young Native Artists to pass on passion by encouraging youth from our communities and all across Indian Country to pursue their artistic dreams.
-As working and living artists, Kelly Holmes, Mic Jordan, John and Kenn Little, Tall Paul, Frank Waln, and Tanaya Winder all believe each person has a unique gift to offer the world.
+As working and living artists, Kelly Holmes, Mic Jordan, Tall Paul, Frank Waln, and Tanaya Winder all believe each person has a unique gift to offer the world.
 These gifts can heal and bring about change.
 As a collective, they believe we can all help to uplift each other.
 In doing what they love, the artists hope to show that a career in the arts can be realistic and achievable.
-The Dream Warriors Scholarship encourages high school Native American / Alaska Native / Native Hawaiian seniors to pursue their creative curiosities and passions by providing a scholarship geared towards these endeavors.
+The Dream Warriors Scholarship encourages college bound and current undergraduate Native American / Alaska Native / Native Hawaiian seniors to pursue their creative curiosities and passions by providing a scholarship geared towards these endeavors.

 Ask yourself: what it is that you want to do or be in life, and when you know the answer to that question, just do it.
 And, if you do that in a positive way, you will epitomize what it means to be a Dream Warrior.